flonadb/flonadb/README.md

 We're constantly adding new important features to FlonaDB in newer versions.

+With the rise of managed databases in cloud, containerization, these features and those to come, bring or will bring even more value.
+We want to believe that in the near future cloud service providers will be charge clients even more based of open connections and how much they are used over time therefore, features like a shared connection pool, result set caching will help reduce these future costs.

 # Getting Started
 ## Server Installation
 Technically speaking, when FlonaDB is deployed to operate over a network, it acts a Type 3 (network) JDBC driver, with